HITAR/HIT_Postgraduate_2nd_Round/README.md

-# HIT_Postgraduate_2nd_Round
+HIT_Postgraduate_2nd_Round

-I start to prepare HIT_Postgraduate_Exam_2nd_Round.
+I start to prepare for the 2nd_Round of HIT_Postgraduate_Examination.

 Here're some execises and solutions related.

-The book I use is <The C Programing Language> edited by Xiaohong Su, Yuying Wang, Zhigang Sun.
+The book I use is edited by Xiaohong Su, Yuying Wang, Zhigang Sun.